sandstreamdev/react-swipeable-list/README.md

 Type: `EventTarget`

-Required to block swipe during scrolling outside of list e.g. set to `window` to block swiping during body scroll.
+Required to block swipe during scroll outside of the `SwipeableList` e.g. set to `window.document` to block swipes during body scroll.

 ### threshold